Department of Anthropology

 Director of Graduate Studies (DGS):

 The Director of Graduate Studies directs graduate studies for the department, maintains students' permanent files, organizes examinations, and acts as an arbiter of the graduate program requirements.
-The DGS will work closely with the graduate faculty advisers to keep track of student progress.
+The DGS will work closely with the graduate faculty advisers and the AA to keep track of student progress.
 The DGS will meet with all students in the Fall.
 All other duties will be conducted by the student's advisory / Ph.D. committee or the Graduate Program Committee.

 Graduate Program Committee (GPC):